Bracing for Trump tariffs, China's Xi applies diplomatic pressure at world summits - ExBulletin

 By making such overtures, China wants to expand its leadership position in parts of the developing world where the United States has long lagged behind due to its inability to match the billion-dollar investments that the Chinese state economy has mobilized.

-Start and end each day with the latest news and analysis delivered straight to your inbox.

-To position China as a defender of globalization and a critic of protectionism, this calculated message comes at a time when many countries in the South fear the potential return of indiscriminate trade and tariff policies from the United States, particularly under Trump's influence, said Sunny Cheung. , a research associate for Chinese studies at the Jamestown Foundation, a Washington-based think tank.
+To position China as a defender of globalization and a critic of protectionism, this calculated message comes at a time when many countries in the South fear the potential return of indiscriminate trade and tariff policies from the United States, particularly under Trump's influence, said Sunny Cheung. , a research associate for Chinese studies at the Jamestown Foundation, a think tank based in Washington, DC.

 Xi's remarks aim to present China as a more stable and sensible partner and, above all, as a reciprocal partner, in contrast to the perceived unpredictability of the United States.

-Trump has pledged to impose tariffs on Chinese imports of more than 60 percent, and a Reuters poll of economists found they expected the United States to impose tariffs by almost 40 percent, potentially reducing growth in the world's second-largest economy by one point. percentage point.
+Trump has pledged to impose tariffs on Chinese imports of more than 60 percent, and a Reuters poll of economists found they expected the United States to impose tariffs by almost 40 percent, potentially reducing growth in the world's second-largest economy by 1 to 1. percentage point.

 German Chancellor Olaf Scholz said Berlin would work as quickly as possible on a negotiated solution to the EU-China dispute over Chinese electric vehicles during his meeting with Xi.